 Listen, it wasn’t that long ago that a handful of galleries decided an artist’s fate.
 And just because you had a gallery didn’t mean that the gallery would promote you.
 It was a relationship always charged with tension because you counted on the fleeting favor of that gallery with your entire career!

-You own the power of your voice and you have the opportunity to sound it as loud as you wish.
+You own the power of your voice

 If you want to monetize it, you can.
 If you want to share it with a different intention, you can do that too.

 The first rule of selling art online?
 You write the rules.

 - Maybe you have a creative idea that you want to monetize?

 - Maybe you’re looking for new avenues to show your art?

 - Maybe you want to crowd-fund an idea and need to build your network?

 - Or maybe you aim to create something for online consumption that might go viral?

 As we look at what’s involved in selling art online I want you to be honest with yourself.
 Is this something that you really want to commit to?